 Chapter in Book

-Tables should be typewritten double-spaced on separate sheets (one to each page).
-Do not use vertical lines.
+For best results, Tables should be created using the Table tool in a Word document.
+Limit one table per page.
 Each table should be numbered (Arabic) and have a title above.
 Legends and explanatory notes should be placed below the table.
 Abbreviations used in the table follow the legend in alphabetic order.
 Lower case letter superscripts beginning with "a" and following in alphabetic order are used for notations regarding statistics.
-Exact p values must be used; "NS" is obsolete.
+For P values less than .001, report as "P < .001"; for P values between .001 and .01, report the value to the nearest thousandth; for P values greater than or equal to .01, report the value to the nearest hundredth; and for P values greater than .99, report as "P > .99."
+Do not list NS ("not significant") for any values.
 Tables should be self-explanatory, and tabulated data should not be duplicated in the text or illustrations.
 Tables must be submitted as part of the text file and not as illustrations.

 Figure legends should be numbered (Arabic) and typed double-spaced in order of appearance beginning on a separate sheet.
 Identify (in alphabetical order) all abbreviations appearing in the illustrations at the end of each legend.
 Give the type of stain and magnification power for all photomicrographs.